-Community and Marching Band, Concert Choir and Orchestra Program
+Marching Band, Jazz Band and Orchestra Program

-These large performing groups are open to all university and community instrumentalists/vocalists with previous experience in high school or college ensembles.
+These large performing groups are open to all university and community instrumentalists with previous experience in high school or college ensembles.
 The ensembles rehearse for two hours one night a week and will perform pieces of standard literature.
 Public performances will occur at the end of each semester.